ZenBerry/sublime_sticky_lines/README.md

 A clumsy little attempt to implement VSCode's "sticky lines" feature on Sublime Text. <br>
 Since there's no full webview support, and also because I'm a mess, the thing is quite workaround-y. <br>
 I'll try to find a better way, but now it loops indefinitely to monitor changes in `view.visible_region` in real time.
 It is offensively ineffective haha.
-To save CPU, adjust `time.sleep(0.001)`
+You can adjust `fps` variable to save some CPU.

+Update: fixed `list index out of range` errors that caused crashes. <br>
 Use at your own risk! :D

 ![Screenshot](screen.png "Screenshot")

-*(You can also make it full width, just add some `style="width: 2000px"` etc. to line `120` of `sticky.py`) <br>
+*(You can also make it full width, just add some `style="width: 2000px"` etc. to `html = ...` of `sticky.py`) <br>*
-But better don't, cause otherwise you are going to witness some teenage string concatenation phaha.*

 ### Hacky installation manual (for Mac):
 1. Download this repo into a folder 'Sticky'